elisabethkoert/FEATHER/docs/User-Guide/Histology-Walkthrough.md

 - An existing `anex` for your animal.
 - The **raw data folder path** containing the `.csv` result files exported from the confocal/Arivis ("Nintendo") analysis pipeline.
-- Filenames of these `.csv` files must include the experiment ID (or the animal number) so FEATHER can associate them with the right animal — see the [[GUI Reference|User-Guide-GUI-Reference]] page and the developer-level `histimg` documentation for the exact naming convention if you run into matching problems.
+- Filenames of these `.csv` files must include the experiment ID (or the animal number) so FEATHER can associate them with the right animal — see the [GUI Reference](./GUI-Reference.md) page and the developer-level `histimg` documentation for the exact naming convention if you run into matching problems.

 ### Step 1: Load your `anex` and register the histology raw data folder